andrew-bortvin/andrew-bortvin.github.io/teaching/index.md

 layout: post
 title: Teaching
 ---

-* Teaching Assistant, **Developmental Genetics Lab**, Fall 2021, Spring 2022
+	I am a teaching assistant for the CMDB program's one-week **[Quantitative Biology Bootcamp](http://bxlab.github.io/cmdb-bootcamp/)** and am a tutor for its **[Quantitative Biology Lab](http://bxlab.github.io/cmdb-lab/)**.
+This sequence of courses is taken by all first-year students in the program, most of whom have no coding experience.
+Students learn Python and bash programming by performing analysis of published biological data, and implement methods such as sequence alignment, bulk and single-cell RNA-seq analysis, and GWAS.
+As a TA, I led group live coding sessions, worked with students individually to debug code, and developed course materials to convert a traditionally in-person course to a hybrid format for teaching during the pandemic.

-	The Developmental Genetics Lab prepares undergraduate students to conduct independent research through participation in a semester-longer research project.
-Students learn experimental methods by using CRISPR-Cas9 to edit the *C. elegans* genome.
-Students also learn about the application of programming to biology research by developing a Python program that identifies CRISPR editing target sites and generates crRNA and repair template sequences.
-As a TA, I taught students experimental techniques, led lectures teaching Python programming, and was responsible for proctoring and grading.
+	In the 2021-2022 academic year, I was a Teaching Assistant for the undergraduate-level **Developmental Genetics Lab**.
+This course prepares undergraduate students to conduct independent research through participation in a semester-long project that combines computational and experimental methods.
+Student develop algorithms to parse genomic sequence data and identify potential CRISPR editing targets.
+Then, they use identified sequences to generate a CRISPR edited *C. elegans* strain.
+As a TA, I taught students fundamental molecular biology wet lab techniques and led lectures teaching Python programming.

-* Tutor, **Quantitative Biology Lab**, Johns Hopkins University, Fall 2021

-	Lorem ipsum est

-* Teaching Assistant, **Quantitative Biology Bootcamp**, Summer 2021

-	Lorem ipsum est

-* **Training through the Johns Hopkins Teaching Academy**, Summer 2022

-	I have participated in teaching institute training through the Teaching Academy.
+	In the summer of 2022, I have participated in teaching institute training through the [Teaching Academy](https://ctei.jhu.edu/teaching-academy).